Drabina99/Football-predictions/README.md

 - last season position of the opponent
   (value 18 for the winner of Championship, 19 for the runner-up and 20 for the last newcomer)

 By default there are 10 iterations.
 The data is shuffled in each of it.
-Then, models are trained on some training data and verified on test data.
+Then, models are trained on some training data and verified on the test data.
 After each iteration predictions can be seen in a form of a table:

 <img width="847" alt="a" src="https://user-images.githubusercontent.com/72979673/144042364-f28e403e-c670-4b6f-a7ab-b15b86786a76.png">